 lady modelling a cropped hoodie

-The post Provocative Religion and Fetishism in Gaultier’s “Les Rap’Pieuses” S/S 1990 first appeared on Vintage Junior Gaultier Clothes.
+The post Provocative Religion and Fetishism in Gaultier’s “Les Rap’Pieuses” S/S 1990 first appeared on Vintage Jean Paul Gaultier & Junior Gaultier Collections.

 ]]>

-The post Flamboyant Matadors in Exciting Colours “Adam and Eve: Rastas of Today” S/S 1991 first appeared on Vintage Junior Gaultier Clothes.
+The post Flamboyant Matadors in Exciting Colours “Adam and Eve: Rastas of Today” S/S 1991 first appeared on Vintage Jean Paul Gaultier & Junior Gaultier Collections.

 ]]>